aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 University District - 76
 ```

-#### Finding 2: Highest number of listings in the neighbourhood based on the property type(Condominium)
+#### Finding 2: Highest number of listings in the neighborhood based on the property type(Condominium)
 ```
 Belltown - 18
 Broadway - 9